Hawk or dove? Fed's Powell showed markets both sides in debut

 Feroli argued that Powell’s “modestly hawkish” appearance in Congress strengthened the chance that policymakers’ rate outlook would rise when the central bank issues its next set of economic projections next month.

-Before Powell’s testimony, investors had seen the Fed as likely to wait until December before raising rates a third time, if indeed it chose to do so at all.
+Before Powell’s testimony, they had seen the Fed as likely to wait until December before raising rates a third time, if indeed it chose to do so at all.

 The market moves, however, were hardly dramatic or unprecedented.